 The UIndy Health Pavilion’s facilities and technological infrastructure provide an incomparable experience for students.
 The health pavilion enables expansion of UIndy’s high-demand undergraduate and graduate programs in health-related disciplines, including the University’s new Master of Public Health degree program.
 Half of all UIndy students are enrolled in health programs, and the demand is still growing.

 - Respected allied health programs under one roof, including Nursing, Physical Therapy, Occupational Therapy, Kinesiology, Athletic Training, Psychological Sciences and Social Work

 - Clinical and research experiences for students, especially in the area of health disparities

 The 1970s-era Krannert Memorial Library was renovated to create technology-rich group collaboration areas and social spaces, transforming it into a state-of-the-art academic hub for professional development, multidisciplinary study, and campus collaboration, as well as an important community resource.

 Greyhound Village (formerly Campus Apartments)

-Over a two-year period, UIndy will replace the Campus Apartments on Shelby Street to create Greyhound Village, an attractive new housing option for students that will enhance the visual appeal along the corridor at the west edge of campus.
-Scheduled to open in late summer 2016, the fully furnished 1-4 bedroom apartments will provide housing for up to 480 juniors, seniors and graduate students.
+UIndy replaced the Campus Apartments on Shelby Street to create Greyhound Village, an attractive new housing option for students that enhances the visual appeal along the corridor at the west edge of campus.
+The fully furnished 1-4 bedroom apartments provide housing for up to 480 juniors, seniors and graduate students.